 context of the way kids live, this is a wholesome environment.

 Up in the control booth, Costa is taking requests, and the selections

 veer wildly between Rocky Horror standards and pop hits by Queen,

-their arms around each other, they hold the mike in one hand and make
+their arms around each other, they hold the mic in one hand and make

 sweeping gestures toward the audience with the other, they make little